Kraft profit up on cost cuts, hedging gains

 Kraft previously warned that the slowly improving U.S. job market and the recent reduction in federal food stamp benefits would soften results at the start of 2014.

-The Northfield, Illinois-based company said first-quarter net earnings were $513 million, or 85 cents per share, up from $456 million, or 76 cents per share, a year ago.
+The Northfield, Illinois-based company said first-quarter net earnings were $513 million (303 million pounds), or 85 cents per share, up from $456 million, or 76 cents per share, a year ago.

 The earnings-per-share from the latest quarter included a 2-cent gain related to retiree benefits as well as a 5-cent boost related to Kraft's hedging activities, it said.